greenelab/onboarding/extras/linter_install_tutorial.md

-# Install Linter to Automatically Run Before GitHub Commit
+# Install Linter to Automatically Run Before Git Commit

 ## About